 I guess Qin’s position on the matter is somehow influenced by his inspiration on Oxford philosopher Nick Bostrom's thought experiment, where the universe is a computer simulation (known as the simulation conjecture).
 If this is true, fundamental physical laws should reveal a universe consisting of individual units of space-time, like pixels in a video game, or even like the PSU (Planck Spherical Units) in the Generalized Holographic Model derived by Haramein to solve quantum gravity.

 Regarding Qin’s comment "If we live in a simulation, our world has to be discrete," this is partially correct.
 If the universe is a numerical simulation, the starting building blocks must be discrete units.
 But that does not mean that the opposite direction holds true, meaning that if the starting points are discrete units then the universe is a numerical simulation, and this is precisely what we address in detail in both RSF former articles (here and here).
 There is a beautiful and unappreciated point here: in our reality, we exchange things, so we need integers, if not, how could we exchange anything?
-How can I hand you a continuous apple?
-Or you give me a continuous flower?
+How can I hand you an unbounded apple?
+Or you give me an unbounded flower?
+We need boundary conditions in order to exchange.
 And nevertheless, if we went inside the apple, we could reach the Planck scale, which is 34 orders of magnitude smaller!
 It is as if the apple was infinite from within!

 Discreteness (as opposite to continuous) is necessary if we have exchange of information (or energy), and to have exchange, we need differentiation between parts, i.e., a certain degree or level of separation.
 Ironically, if we trace the origin of the discreteness of this energy exchange, we go all the way into the deepest level in mass, we reach the Planck scale and the famous Einstein-Planck relation E = hf, where E is energy, h is Planck constant, and f is the frequency of the oscillating particle.
 Curiously enough, the energy exchange of such oscillator can only happen in integer amounts of hf, hence the word quantization, meaning that I am counting the integer amounts of hf exchanged.
 It is ironic that it is precisely this quantization (which is not proper to matter, but to space, as this work from Qin hints, and that of Haramein explains accurately) what could make the scientific community believe that we live in a numerical simulation!